ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 ## Systematic Error
 :::Card Definition Systematic Error
-**Systematic errors** are errors that arise due to the actions and choices of *experimenter*.
-There are two especially important kinds of systematic error that we will typically see in undergraduate courses:
+**Systematic errors** are errors that arise due to the actions and choices of the *experimenter*.
+There are two especially important kinds of systematic error that we will frequently see in undergraduate courses:

-- **Systematic error due to apparatus or measurement technique.** This would be the error you would expect if your ruler lines were inaccurate or your spectroscope was not properly calibrated.
+- **Systematic error due to poor apparatus or measurement technique.** This would be the error you would expect if your ruler lines were inaccurate or your spectroscope was not properly calibrated.
-- **Systematic error due to an incorrect mathematical model.** This common kind of error arises from applying the wrong *model* to your *data*, e.g. calculating the area of a circle as $A=r^2$ instead of $A = \frac{\pi }{2}r^2$
+- **Systematic error due to an incorrect mathematical model.** This common kind of error arises from applying the wrong *model* to your *data*, e.g. applying the equations of free fall to a feather to calculate the gravitational acceleration constant $g$, not considering the effects of air resistance.

 :::

 **Systematic errors** can arise from improper use of the measurement equipment, improper experimental techniques, or the use of an incorrect model.
-Systematic uncertainties are consistent between measurements: if you repeat the experiment in the same exact way, you'll get a similar error.
-Systematic errors are *very useful* in experimental science: the presence of a systematic error means that the experimenter can improve the experiment directly *or* that there is a fundamental problem with one or more of the physical laws being used [fn]Systematic errors are what particle physicists at CERN rely on to search for new physics beyond the Standard Model.[/fn].
+Systematic uncertainties are consistent between measurements: if you repeat the experiment in the same exact way, you'll get a very similar error.

+Systematic errors are *very useful* in experimental science: the presence of a systematic error means that the experimenter can improve the experiment directly *or* that there is a fundamental problem with one or more of the physical laws being used [fn]for example, the appearance of systematic errors are what particle physicists at CERN rely on to search for new physics beyond the Standard Model.[/fn].

 :::Hider Systematic Error Examples
 Imagine we are characterizing the properties of a pencil.
 Each of the following scenarios are an example of systematic error: